Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 Layla delivers the pillow overstuffed, so you can adjust the firmness simply by opening the cover and removing some material.
 It also comes with a 120-night sleep trial, so you have plenty of time to dial in the firmness before deciding if the pillow is right for you.

-What could be better: Even overstuffed, this pillow is very soft.
+What are the flaws?
+Even overstuffed, this pillow is very soft.
 It may not be firm enough for many side and stomach sleepers.

 The Easy Breather Pillow from Nest Bedding is a well-built pillow that caters to sleepers of all types.
 It features a memory foam and polyester filling that’s soft but supportive.
 We also like that it comes with a cooling cover that mixes Lyocell and Tencel.